acailic/acailic.github.io/_notes/ocp-chapter-1.md

 all the static and non-static members of the outer class are accessible (otherwise only static are accessible).
 Prior to java 8, only final local variables were accessible to the inner class but in Java 8, even effectively final local variables of the method are accessible to the inner defined in that method as well.

+- All keys in a map are unique.